Here is some information on the actual costs of film. For a comparison of film and high end digital costs please see “Film or Digital”

 For a typical commercial that shoots about 1000′ of 35mm processing would cost about $250.00

 To get your film onto video for editing you will need to do a film to digital transfer.
 If you want dailies as we shoot the film lab can do a one light transfer for about $0.16 per foot.
 However I generally prefer to do a supervised transfer on the off days of a shoot.
-This costs a little more but insures that everything looks the way I intended it and is usually cheaper in the long run because you never need to transfer again.
+This costs a little more but insures that everything looks the way I intended it and is usually cheaper in the long run because you don’t need to transfer again.

 Supervised transfer is billed by the hour so the cost is the same for 16mm and 35mm.
 Cost can vary a lot here too with prices ranging from $200-$500 per hour.
 You can transfer to 1080P at most facilities.
 2k, 4k or even higher resolution film scans are available at some postproduction houses at additional charge.
 Most transfers are done directly to your hard drive.
 Data scans are also available where the color timing will be handled later.